Renal-Friendly Meal Plans: What to Eat for Healthy Kidneys

 Best Foods for Kidney Health

-Cabbage, cauliflower, bell peppers, and onions are great kidney-friendly vegetables that help support overall health.
+Bell peppers, onions, cabbage, and cauliflower are all good kidney-friendly vegetables, which help support overall health.

-Chicken, turkey, egg whites, and fish provide necessary protein while being lower in phosphorus compared to red meat.
+Chicken, turkey, egg whites, and fish are good providers of protein without as much phosphorus as red meat.

-Olive oil, flaxseed oil, and unsalted nuts (in small amounts) help provide energy without overloading the kidneys.
+Fat sources such as olive oil, flaxseed oil, and unsalted nuts (in small quantities) supply energy without stressing the kidneys.

 Foods to Avoid

-Bananas, oranges, potatoes, tomatoes, and avocados should be limited as they can increase potassium levels, which is harmful to weakened kidneys.
+Bananas, oranges, potatoes, and avocados should be limited because they drive potassium levels higher — a particular danger to damaged kidneys.

-These contain high amounts of sodium, which can cause fluid retention and increase blood pressure, putting stress on the kidneys.
+These have high sodium, which leads to fluid retention and high blood pressure, putting stress on the kidneys.

-Milk, cheese, and yogurt are high in phosphorus, which can be harmful to individuals with kidney disease.
+Sour milk, cheese, and yogurt are rich in phosphorus, which may be detrimental to patients with kidney disease.

 Breakfast